 I love zebras.
 From an art teacher’s point of view, zebras are a sure thing for an art lesson.
-Doesn’t matter how you draw the body, put some black and white stripes on it and you’ve got yourself a zebra.
+Doesn’t matter how you draw the body, put some black and white stripes on it and you’ve got yourself a paper zebra.
 Easy Peasy.

-Whether you use paint or decide to rip up paper to create these striped animals, your class is sure to have fun designing their zebra.
+Whether you use paint or decide to rip up paper to create these striped animals, your class is sure to have fun designing their paper zebra.

 Here’s a photo I snapped of a zebra exhibit at the Los Angeles Museum of Natural History where an art lesson idea was ignited!

 These are the instructions to make torn paper zebras with your class.

 On a sheet of white sulphite paper, we drew a zebra with black oil pastel.
 I use this medium a lot when drawing larger pictures because it forces just that: larger drawings.
 Using a pencil encourages small, detailed drawings and that wouldn’t work for this type of project.